Authenticate your applications

 * the Agents websocket calling endpoint

-You can request multiple grants in a single token:
+You can request one or more grants in a single token:

 ```json theme={null}